 The succeeding morning found us driving to the city of Queretaro.
-Instructing me to retain the assumed character of an English merchant, on our arrival at the city I was introduced as such, though my ignorance of "the trade, stocks," &c., poorly qualified me for sustaining it.
-I played the somewhat difficult part, however, without suspicion, so far as 1 know, and through the influence of Dr. Stevenson, I was tendered a seat in a diligence, which was to leave in a few days for the city of Mexico, in company with a real English merchant.
-This arrangement perfected, after furnishing me with means, and a note of introduction to Mr. Black, the American consul, he left me enjoying high hopes and spirits, and a heart overflowing with gratitude; for it was then taken by general consent, that Gen. Scott and his army were "reveling in the halls of the Montezumas."
+Instructing me to retain the assumed character of an English merchant, on our arrival at the city I was introduced as such, though my ignorance of the niceties of trade and commerce, poorly qualified me for sustaining the position.
+I played the somewhat difficult part, however, without suspicion, so far as I know, and through the influence of Dr. Stevenson, I was tendered a seat in a diligence, which was to leave in a few days for the city of Mexico, in company with a real English merchant.
+This arrangement perfected, after furnishing me with means, and a note of introduction to Mr. Black, the American consul, he left me enjoying high hopes and spirits, and a heart overflowing with gratitude ; as it was then regarded as certain that Gen. Scott and his army were "revelling in the halls of the Montezumas."

-During the evening we took a stroll through the city, which surpasses in point of beauty, cleanliness, and industry, all others in Mexico.
+During the evening we took a stroll through the city, which surpasses in point of beauty, cleanliness, and laziness, all others in Mexico.
 The buildings are handsome and commodious, and exhibit a refinement of taste in their construction seldom met with in that country; while the streets are wide, well paved, with spacious sidewalks.
 Included within its walls are three large public plazas, beautifully adorned with shrubbery and a rich variety of flowers.
 The population is supposed to reach 50,000; and the magnificence of its public buildings almost challenge competition.
-Among its most splendid and extensive public works, is a stone aqueduct, by which the city is supplied with water, and which is some ten or twelve miles in length.
+Among its most splendid and extensive public works, is a stone aqueduct, by which the city is supplied with water, and which is some ten or twelve miles in length; and the great convent of Santa Clara, said to occupy a circumference of twelve thousand feet.

-On the morning of the 14th we took our seats in a Mexican diligence, which resembles more than any thing else, a common bedstead inclosed with green painted canvass, on wheels, with four mules hitched abreast; and passing through the unimportant towns of San Juan, Huitoke, Tula, and Guatitlan, arrived safely in the city of Mexico on the 16th of May.
+On the morning of the 14th, we took our seats in a Mexican diligence, which resembles more than anything else, a common bedstead inclosed with green painted canvass, on wheels, with four mules hitched abreast; and passing through the unimportant towns of San Juan, Huitoke, Tula, and Guatitlan, we arrived safely in the city of Mexico on the 16th of May.